 The fee for the Curiosity Club is $4.00 per child for each program.
 Accompanying adults are admitted to the Cradle of Forestry for half price ($2.50).
 There is no charge for adults with season passes to the Cradle of Forestry.
 The fee includes all the site has to offer that day.
 Space is limited to 12 children per program.
 Reservations are required and can be made by calling (828)877-3130.
 You can sign up for one program or as many as you’d like.

-Please plan on allowing enough time to park, check-in, and pay.
-Programs start at 10:30 and 1:30
+Please plan on allowing enough time to park, check-in, and pay before the program begins.